GibsonDisaster/Vauxhall/README.md

 * o + a direction key - opens door in specified direction
 * c + a direction key - closes door in specified direction
 * i - Displays your current inventory (press another key to close)
+* < or > - Goes up or down a floor (respectively) if you are standing on that character

 ## Dependancies
 * [ANSI Terminal](https://hackage.haskell.org/package/ansi-terminal) - Used for rendering game.